spraoi/starter-ui/docs/project-structure.md

 - provide data manipulation functions to their children
 - not do anything else

-This gives us the flexibility to have routes in different variations reuse existing API data related logic.
+This gives us the flexibility to have routes that require the same data to reuse existing API related logic.

 ## [`src/images/`](https://github.com/spraoi/starter-ui/tree/master/src/images)